-The Aha!
-Framework vs. other product development methodologies
+How does The Aha!
+Framework compare to other product methodologies?

 Are you wondering whether The Aha!
 Framework for product development is right for your team?
 Seeking to better understand how it stacks up against other product development methodologies?